-Promissory notes issued and deposit certificates.
-Promissory notes issued by the Group and deposit certificates are carried at amortised cost.
-If the Group purchases its own promissory notes issued or deposit certificates, they are removed from the consolidated statement of financial position and the difference between the carrying amount of the liability and the consideration paid is included in gains/(losses) arising from early retirement of debt.
+Promissory notes issued.
+Promissory notes issued by the Group are carried at amortised cost.
+If the Group purchases its own promissory notes issued, they are removed from the consolidated statement of financial position and the difference between the carrying amount of the liability and the consideration paid is included in gains/(losses) arising from early retirement of debt.